anakic/Jot/README.md

 ### Way 2: Configuration initializers

-With configuration initializers we can configure tracking for **all instances of a given (base) type**, even if we don't own the code of that type.
+With configuration initializers, we can configure tracking for **all instances of a given (base) type**, even if we don't own the code of that type.

 Say we want to track all `TabControl` objects in our application in the same way:

-- We want to track the `SelectedIndex` property
+- Track only the `SelectedIndex` property
-- We want to persist the data when the `SelectedIndexChanged` event fires
+- Persist when `SelectedIndexChanged` event fires

 Here's how to create a default configuration for tracking all `TabControl` objects: